jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 7. Merges the reporting variables into a template file **pixie-weathermockup.svg** to standard output, returned as HTTP document content (no clouds, alas)
 8. On the browser client, a javascript snippet does the image compositing

+The CGI version starts with a template with distinctive tags to be replaced by strings from the weather report.
+The sample mockup version of **pixie-weathermockup.svg** linked below corresponds to the SVG document after Step 7 where template strings are replaced by extracted METAR weather-report text for display.

 ```
 $ more /Library/WebServer/CGI-Executables/pixie-metar.cgi